exercism/cpp/concepts/classes/introduction.md

 ## Constructors

 Constructors offer the possibility to assign values to member variables at object creation.
-They have the same name as the `class` and do not have return type.
+They have the same name as the `class` and do not have a return type.
 A class can have several constructors.
-This is useful if you are not always in need to set all variables.
+This is useful if you do not always have a need to set all variables.

 ```cpp
 class Wizzard {